I am an interview practice coach, who wants to be helpful to you, should you decide to work with me.

 Questions—and My Answers

-A. Yes, provided that you read through this Q&A as well as consult my LinkedIn profile, which has more answers.
+A. Yes, provided that you read through this Q&A as well as visit my LinkedIn profile, which has more answers.

-A. The cost is $600 for three hours of coaching—which is typically split into two 90-minute sessions at $300 each —or $240 for only 60 minutes, which is for those needing help with salary negotiations.
-Payment is expected before each session begins.
+A. The cost is $300 for 90 minutes of coaching or $200 for 60 minutes, which is for those needing help with salary negotiations.
+Two sessions are suggested for the full benefit of the program.
+Payment is required before each session begins.
 Zelle and Venmo are preferred.

 Zelle – Use my email address email@example.com